 6.2.2 Department Physical Inventory Procedures

 - Building and Room Number.
-If this information has changed, the department's Property Coordinator should designate the new location next to the corresponding decal number on the Sheet Report.
+If this information has changed, the department's Property Coordinator should designate the new location next to the corresponding decal number.
 If University equipment is located off-campus, an Off-Campus Use of State Property Form ( PDF 837 KB ) must be filed with the Property Management Office.

 - Department and Responsible Person.
 It is the responsibility of the department to complete the Property Management Transaction Form to report any change to the department or responsible person.